ntblab/neuropipe-support/doc/tutorial_intro/tutorial.rst

 In this tutorial, you use git to track changes to the example project.
 A full explanation of git and version control systems is the scope of the tutorial, so if you're unfamiliar with those, read chapters 1 and 2 of `Pro Git`_.

 .. _`Pro Git`: http://progit.org/book/

-To access the data that you'll analyze in this tutorial, email ntblab@gmail.com and request the password.

 Conventions used in these tutorials